brndd/epoch-update.sh/README.md

 ## Usage

 1. Make sure `jq` and `curl` are available (install them from your package manager if they aren't).
 If you want the script to send desktop notifications when files are updated or if updates fail, install `notify-send` too.
+Alternatively you can download a static jq binary from https://github.com/jqlang/jq/releases and specify its path using the `JQ=/path/to/jq` before running the script.
-2. Place in your Project Epoch installation directory (next to WoW.exe).
+2. Download [epoch-update.sh](https://github.com/brndd/epoch-update.sh/raw/refs/heads/master/epoch-update.sh) and place it in your Project Epoch installation directory (next to WoW.exe).
 Alternatively place anywhere and specify the WOW_DIR environment variable before running.
 3. `chmod +x epoch-update.sh` to make the script executable.
 4. Run the script.
 If you're unsure about it working, you can pass `--dry-run` to just check if files need updating but not download anything.
 You can also pass `--help` to see the (limited) options.